What's Coming to Netflix in August 2022

 - Dinner for Schmucks (2010) – Comedy starring Steve Carell and Paul Rudd.

-- Eyes Wide Shut (1999) -Tom Cruise and Nicole Kidman feature in this direct-to-home video mystery thriller.
+- Eyes Wide Shut (1999) -Tom Cruise and Nicole Kidman feature in this mystery thriller.

 - Ferris Bueller’s Day Off (1986) – Cult-classic comedy.